Only this pageAll pages

 TV Rename can check SABnzbd µTorrent and qBittorent queues and uses the information on this tab to know where to look for more information.

-NOTE: to activate this tab the Missing Check box on the General tab MUST be ticked.
+NOTE: to activate this tab the Missing Check box on the tab MUST be ticked.

 Both the “Host Port” and “API Key” are required to use this functionality in SABnzbd.